Benito Juárez No. 7, Centro, 37700 San Miguel de Allende, Gto., Mexico

-Fatima 7, the rooftop bar and restaurant wasn't open yet when I visited, its grand reveal planned for April 2018, a month later, but the bar/restaurant will have a Mediterranean menu and a reach-out-and-touch-it view of the Templo de San Francisco next door.
+Fatima 7, the rooftop bar and restaurant wasn't open yet when I visited, its grand reveal planned for January 2019, but the bar/restaurant will have a Mediterranean menu and a reach-out-and-touch-it view of the Templo de San Francisco next door.
 In fact, if you are one of those people that hate the peal of church bells, this might not be a good choice for a peaceful stay.
 The double-paned window glass blocks out some of the sound, but the bells ring out delightfully two or three times throughout the day and can be heard clearly from the rooms.

 The hotel's central patio is the center of life there.
 Open to both locals and guests, there always seemed to be people floating in and out, sipping a cup of coffee, having a business meeting or enjoying the sunshine.
 White jasmine wraps itself around the patio's thick columns and flowering lavender plants ensure the place is abuzz with both human and insect life.

-The hotel's 10 rooms comprise 4 categories that at this point seem to have very little difference between them.
+The hotel's 10 rooms comprise 4 categories that at this point have very little difference between them.
 All rooms are grand with high ceilings, airy, expansive bathrooms, and floor-to-ceiling windows.
-The master suites are slightly more spacious overall (we're talking a couple feet), and the amenities for all rooms are the same including breakfast and the non-alcoholic mini bar included in your rate.
+The master suites are slightly more spacious overall (a couple square feet), and the amenities for all rooms are the same including breakfast and the non-alcoholic mini bar included in your rate.
 All feature high-quality linens, bathrobes, slippers, smart TV, and lockboxs.
 The local bath products were a nice touch—lotions and soaps made in San Miguel, shampoo and conditioner from Baja California, and beautiful glass bottles of drinking water purified by Casa del Agua based out of Mexico City.

 Since the hotel had just opened when I visited, there was some talk of creating additional complimentary services for higher-level room categories, but for now the luxury suites are just as nice as the masters, and the pricey upgrade on already high rates for the area doesn't seem worth it.
 The downstairs rooms do have a lovely shared outdoor patio away from the main area of the hotel.
 Also, if you are a fan of a luxurious soak, definitely opt for room 2 or room 7 that have beautiful brushed nickel, stand-alone bathtubs.
 History buffs should ask for the room with the tunnel.